chiangs/waffle-chart/README.md

 Waffle charts can display more in the same amount of space at a larger, easier to read size.
 It provides a better graphical and textual representation of proportions.
 Thanks to a 10 x 10 grid, the user can quickly assess the overall portions and then drill down to the 1%.

+My personal opinion is that after three values, a bar chart (`stackable-bar-chart` coming soon) is better at showing the data relations rather than the waffle, which is why I've capped the values to three for this component.
+It also helps to keep each input prop primitive.

 <p>
   <img src="/assets/donut.svg?sanitize=true" alt="donut" width="300"/>
   &nbsp;